 Additionally, regarding the application of the Labor Standards Act in the case where a number of companies had given funds to establish a company to temporarily transfer engineers, a Public Notice presented the following construction: "A (temporarily transferred) worker receives instructions from the accepting company regarding concrete means of executing work, times to start and finish work, rest periods and other matters, and a labor relationship exists between the worker and the accepting company to that extent, while the original company maintains the authority to dismiss the worker and pays wages, and a labor relationship also exists between the worker and the original company to that extent.
 In this case, the Labor Standards Act applies to both companies to the extent of labor relationships respectively existing with the relevant worker."
-The Public Notice cited related provisions of the Labor Standards Act as follows to concretely show how the Act applies in such case (Kishu No.4901-2 of November 18, 1960).
+The Public in such case (Kishu No.4901-2 of November 18, 1960).